lextudio/pysmi/README.md

 PySMI is a pure-Python implementation of
 [SNMP SMI](https://en.wikipedia.org/wiki/Management_information_base) MIB parser.
 This tool is designed to turn ASN.1 MIBs into various formats.
-As of this moment, JSON and [pysnmp](https://github.com/lextudio/pysnmp) modules can be generated from ASN.1 MIBs.
+As of this moment, JSON and [PySNMP](https://github.com/lextudio/pysnmp) modules can be generated from ASN.1 MIBs.

 Features
 --------

 * Understands SMIv1, SMIv2 and de-facto SMI dialects
-* Turns MIBs into pysnmp classes and JSON documents
+* Turns MIBs into PySNMP classes and JSON documents
 * Maintains an index of MIB objects over many MIB modules
 * Automatically pulls ASN.1 MIBs from local directories, ZIP archives, and HTTP servers
-* 100% Python, works with Python 3.7+
+* 100% Python, works with Python 3.8+

-Rendered PySMI documentation can be found at [pysmi site](https://www.pysnmp.com/pysmi).
+Rendered PySMI documentation can be found at [PySMI site](https://www.pysnmp.com/pysmi).

 How to use PySMI
 ----------------

-If you are using pysnmp, you might never notice pysmi presence - pysnmp calls pysmi for MIB download and compilation behind the scenes (you can still can do that manually by invoking *mibdump* tool).
+If you are using PySNMP, you might never notice PySMI presence - PySNMP calls PySMI for MIB download and compilation behind the scenes (you can still can do that manually by invoking *mibdump* tool).

 To turn ASN.1 MIB into a JSON document, call *mibdump* tool like this: